 Art terms are a fundamental part of creating art because they summarise complicated concepts succinctly.
-And given that the terminology is used by course instructors and educational books across the board, it’s a good idea to get yourself familiar with them if you want to further your skills.
+And given that art terms are used by course instructors and educational books across the board, it’s a good idea to get yourself familiar with them if you want to further your skills.

-To help you learn the lingo, we’ve compiled this handy glossary which makes important art terms easy to understand.
-These expressions are designed to be of practical assistance to creators, so if you feel like you’ve plateaued or you need to brush up on the basic theories behind drawing and painting, there’s a good chance they can help you out of a creative rut.
+To help you learn the lingo, we’ve compiled this handy art terms glossary which makes important concepts easy to understand.
+These expressions are designed to be of practical assistance to creators, so if you feel like you’ve plateaued or you need to brush up on the basics of drawing and painting, there’s a good chance they can help you out of a creative rut.
 For more guidance, see our how to draw tutorials.